mcornejo/slk-painpills/solution-dwh/README.md

 ## Data pipeline
-The concept of data pipeline is used in data environments to describe multiple steps every output of spark could be seen as a data mart. aggregated data done in a time frame
+The concept of data pipeline is used in data environments to describe multiple steps of data transformation.
+Usually, the first job is to put the data in the correct format.
+Then one or more jobs can run over the new data ingested to produce one or more data marts.
+Eventually, more jobs could come after the data marts are created to, for example, join the different data marts.

+In this case, our pipeline has two steps.
+One job to ingest and job to create the three datamarts.

 ## Aggregation